Olivia-Micheal/NYC-collision-/README.md

 *Figure 6: Location and Causes Page*

-Belt Parkway is the single riskiest street in this dataset, accounting for 1.56 percent of all 238,000 accidents, ahead of Broadway in second place.
+Look at the street ranking chart on this page.
+Belt Parkway sits at the top with 3,700 accidents, ahead of Broadway at 2,800, and Atlantic Avenue, Long Island Expressway, and Brooklyn Queens Expressway tied at 2,200 each.
+Belt Parkway alone accounts for 1.56 percent of all 238,000 accidents in this dataset.

-The two charts on this page answer the second question directly.
-Driver inattention or distraction is the leading cause of accidents overall, responsible for 58,000 cases.
-Once I isolate only the accidents where someone died, the ranking changes completely: unsafe speed and unspecified causes take the top spots, and driver inattention falls to third place.
-This is the single most important finding in this project.
-The leading cause of accidents is not the leading cause of death.
+Now look at the two bar charts placed side by side lower down.
+The chart on the left ranks every cause of accidents overall, and driver inattention or distraction is the tallest bar at 58,000 cases, tied with unspecified causes also at 58,000, followed by failure to yield right of way at 17,000 and following too closely at 16,000.
+But shift your eyes to the chart on the right, which only counts accidents where someone died.
+The ranking flips completely.
+Unspecified causes lead at 175 fatal cases, unsafe speed follows at 130, and driver inattention or distraction, the overall leader, drops to third place with only 74 fatal cases.
+Put those two charts next to each other and the message is unmistakable: the thing causing the most accidents is not the thing causing the most deaths.

 ### Page 3: Severity Analysis (My Own Insight)